{{ summaryTitle }}

 Worked Examples:

-In a five-activity launch plan, a Product Lead Accountable assignment on three rows reaches the Decision load threshold because max(3, ceil(5 * 0.55)) is 3.
-Role Load Ledger makes that concentration visible even when each individual activity row looks ready.
+In a five-activity product launch matrix, a Product Lead assigned as Accountable on three rows reaches Decision load.
+The threshold is max(3, ceil(5 x 0.50)) = 3, so Role Load Ledger flags the concentration even when each individual activity is marked Ready.

 FAQ:

-Can the same role be Responsible and Accountable?
+Can one role be both Responsible and Accountable?

-Why did extra pasted columns move into Informed?
+Why did extra pasted cells move into Informed?

-Rows are read as five RACI fields.
-When a row has more than five cells, cells after the Informed field are joined into the Informed value so pasted notes are not discarded silently.
+Standard and handoff rows expect five cells.
+Extra cells after the fifth field are joined into the Informed or audience value so pasted notes are not silently discarded.

 What file types can I load?

 Use CSV, TSV, TXT, or Markdown files under 256 KB.
-If a file cannot be read as text or is too large, the file alert appears below Activity assignments.
+If the selected file is too large or cannot be read as text, the file alert appears below Activity assignments.

-No. Matrix ready means the entered rows passed the built-in RACI checks.
-Confirm authority, capacity, dates, and agreement with the named Accountable roles before using the matrix as a working commitment.
+No. Ready means the entered rows pass the selected RACI checks.
+Confirm authority, timing, budget rights, and stakeholder agreement with the named Accountable roles.

 Glossary: